Gig Young: Career decline

 Young's worsening alcoholism began to cost him roles.
-Originally cast as The Waco Kid, Young collapsed on the set of the comedy film Blazing Saddles during his first day of shooting due to alcohol withdrawal, and was fired by director Mel Brooks.
-Brooks would replace him with Gene Wilder.
+Originally cast as The Waco Kid, Young collapsed on the set of the comedy film Blazing Saddles during his first day of shooting due to alcohol withdrawal and was fired by director Mel Brooks.
+Brooks replaced him with Gene Wilder.
 Young had a supporting role in Bring Me the Head of Alfredo Garcia (1974), directed by Sam Peckinpah, and was in a horror movie, A Black Ribbon for Deborah (1974).
 He was in the TV movies The Great Ice Rip-Off (1974) and The Turning Point of Jim Malloy (1975); Peckinpah used him again in The Killer Elite (1975).
-In 1976, Aaron Spelling cast Young as the offscreen Charlie in his new action show Charlie's Angels.
+In 1976 Aaron Spelling cast Young as the offscreen Charlie in his new action show Charlie's Angels.
 However, Young's alcoholism prevented him from performing the role, even only as a voice actor, and he was replaced at the last minute by John Forsythe.

 Young was one of several names to star in The Hindenburg (1975).
-He guest-starred on McCloud, had a support role in Sherlock Holmes in New York (1976) and was a semi-regular in the TV series Gibbsville (1976–77), a spinoff from the TV movie The Turning Point of Jim Malloy.
-His last role was in the 1978 revised version of Game of Death, which was released nearly six years after the film's original star, Bruce Lee, died during production in 1973.
+He guest-starred on McCloud, had supporting roles in Sherlock Holmes in New York (1976) and Spectre (1977), and was a semi-regular on the TV series Gibbsville (1976–77), a spinoff from the TV movie The Turning Point of Jim Malloy.
+His last role was in the 1978 revised version of Game of Death, which was released nearly six years after the film's original star Bruce Lee died during production in 1973.

 Personal life

 Young was married five times.
 His first marriage to Sheila Stapler, a Pasadena Playhouse classmate, lasted seven years, ending in 1947.
 "We were too young, it couldn't have lasted", he later said.
-In 1950, he married Sophie Rosenstein, the resident drama coach at Paramount, who was several years Young's senior.
+In 1950, he married Sophie Rosenstein, the resident drama coach at Paramount who was several years Young's senior.
 She was soon diagnosed with cancer and died just short of two years after the couple's wedding.
 For a time, he was engaged to actress Elaine Stritch.

 Young met actress Elizabeth Montgomery after she appeared in an episode of Warner Bros.
 Presents in 1956, and the two married later that year.
-In 1963, Montgomery divorced Young because of his alcoholism.
+In 1963, Montgomery divorced Young because of his worsening alcoholism.
 Young married his fourth wife, real estate agent Elaine Williams, nine months after his divorce from Montgomery was final.
-Williams was pregnant with Young's child at the time and gave birth to his only child, Jennifer, in April 1964.
+Williams was pregnant at the time and gave birth to his only child, Jennifer, in April 1964.
 After three years of marriage, the couple divorced.
 During a legal battle over child support with Williams, Young denied that Jennifer was his biological child.
 After five years of court battles, Young lost his case.

-On September 27, 1978, Young, age 64, married his fifth wife, a 31-year-old German magazine editor named Kim Schmidt.
-He met Schmidt in Hong Kong while working on Game of Death.
+On September 27, 1978, Young, age 64, married his fifth wife, 31-year-old German magazine editor Kim Schmidt, whom he had met in Hong Kong while working on Game of Death.